xlandscape/xPollinator/docs/index.md

 ## Application

 ## Acknowledgements
-The need and the development of the xP landscape model was initiated by Thorsten Schad (tschadwork@gmail.com).
+The need and the development of the xP landscape model was initiated by Thorsten Schad (thorsten.schad@landwerk-ev.de).
 It's realisation was only possibly due to the contribution of colleagues listed below and the sponsoring by Bayer AG.

 <img src="img/Contributions.png" alt="Contributors and Roles" width="800"/> xxx